top of page

 Droppings

-Before we went to sleep we looked at tomorrow's route.
-As we were still three days ahead of schedule we decided to make a detour via Andorra.
-I didn't really felt like cycling more than necessary because I was already super tired, but on the other hand it would be nice to visit a new country.
-We weren't sure if we would be able to cross the Pyrenees near Andorra, so we decided to look into that later.
-The next day we would pass through the city Molina, which is also the title of a song by Creedence Clearwater Revival.
+We had a look at the route for the following day.
+As we were still three days ahead of schedule, we decided to make a detour via Andorra.
+I didn't feel like cycling more than necessary because I was already super tired, but on the other hand, it would be nice to visit a new country.
+We weren't sure if we could cross the Pyrenees near Andorra, so we decided to look into that later.
+The next day we would pass through the city of Molina, which is also the title of a song by Creedence Clearwater Revival.
 Coincidentally I had that on my phone.
-After listening to it we went to sleep.
+We went to sleep after listening to the music.
 At night it was a bit cold.

 route17.jpg